Excess 14 Spares

 The Excess 14 can handle strong winds, gusts and waves, but the stock lines can not.

-Initially, I debated about having lines be “the fuse” to keep a sails and other parts from failing.
-Over the season, we’ve had too many lines fail, that can cause far more damage, so all new lines are Dyneema core, and lines that go into the clutch, consistently at the same point (jib & halyards), get Technora covers.
-We’re also experiementing wiht the Spinlock ceramic coated cams.
+Initially, I debated whether lines should be “the fuse” to keep the sails and other parts from failing.
+Over the season, we’ve had too many lines fail, which can cause far more damage, so all new lines are Dyneema core, and lines that go into the clutch, consistently at the same point (jib & halyards), get Technora covers.
+We’re also experimenting with the Spinlock ceramic-coated cams.
 The combination has made a huge difference in our confidence as the Meltemi comes.

 Stock Lines